 So Are Steroid Injections A Bad Idea?

-The most important part of treating problems that may be helped through cortisone injection is movement, and it seems that the evidence points to manual therapy, such as osteopathy, as the most effective long-term treatment option.
+The most important part of treating problems that may be helped through cortisone injection is movement.
+It seems that the evidence points to manual therapy, such as osteopathy, as the most effective long-term treatment option.

 Want to know more about how osteopathy can help relieve your joint pain?
 Speak to us today to find out how you can approach your pain management and avoid steroid injections.